stanley-gu/standardsCh/chapter.md

 to translate between SBML and CellML models.

 ### Other Modeling Tools

+Several other modeling tools will be mentioned in this section but with shorter descriptions.
+Some basic information on which platforms this software is available on and a URL to find more information will be provided.

 #### BioNetGen [@blinov2004bionetgen]
 Tool for rule-based modeling of biochemical systems.
 In rule-based models,